-To track and measure fare compliance DTP normally conducts twice-yearly Fare Compliance Surveys each May and October.
-Due to the impacts of COVID-19 on public transport usage and social distance requirements, DTP was not able to conduct surveys in 2020 or October 2021.
+To track and measure fare compliance on public transport DTP conducts twice-yearly Fare Compliance Surveys each May and October.

-The results from October 2022 found that a record high 96.9 per cent of passengers on the metropolitan network were fare compliant.
-This is 1 per cent higher than May 2022 and slightly higher than the previous highest result of 96.8 per cent measured in October 2019.
-In October 2022 fare compliance on regional trains was 95.0 per cent.
-Slightly lower than results measured prior to COVID-19, but higher than May 2021 and May 2022.

-While the long-term impacts of COVID-19 on patronage and fare compliance are still unfolding, the May and October 2022 results are encouraging and show that even through a pandemic the vast majority of passengers in Victoria still choose to do the right thing.
+The October 2023 survey found that a high 96.8 per cent of passengers on the metropolitan network were fare compliant.
+This is very close to the record high result of 96.9 per cent measured in October 2022.
+In October 2023 fare compliance on regional trains was 95.1 per cent.
+Slightly lower than the 95.9 per cent measured in May 2023, but higher than the October 2022 result of 95.0 per cent.
+These results show the vast majority of passengers in Victoria choose to do the right thing.